yasirshahzad/design-patterns/src/creational/BuilderPattern/README.md

 - **Concrete Builder:** This is the actual worker who follows the plan to build the product.
 - **Director:** This is like the "manager" who tells the builder which steps to follow and in what order.
 - **Client:** This is you!
 You just tell the manager (Director) what you want, and they handle everything else.

 ---

-## When to Use

-- **Complex Objects:** When constructing objects requires multiple steps or involves conditional logic.
-- **Multiple Representations:** When you want the same building process to produce different types or versions of the product.
-- **Code Reusability:** To encapsulate complex construction logic in a single class.

----